sweisss/sweisss.github.io/projects/smarthubfordumblights.md

 This write-up is part tutorial and part story of a personal project.
 If you wish to follow this as a tutorial, please note that it is not written as a set of prescribed steps that must be strictly followed.
 Feel free to take any or all sections as inspriation and adapt them to your own project.

+## Background
+- The lights
+- The issue (only one remote, but the desire to turn the lights on/off from multiple locations)
+- The Flipper Zero temporary solution

 ## Setting Up the MQTT Broker
 ### Auto-start